 Check the consent checkbox and click Next.

-Under Project settings, select gcbapp-dockerfile-example as the repository to connect to your GCP project and click Connect.
+In the Repository selection page that appears, select the repositories you want to connect to your GCP project and click Connect.

 Build using the Google Cloud Build app